About stuttering in children and teenagers

 Blocks

-This is when a child tries to speak, and no sound comes out.
+This is when children try to speak, and no sound comes out.
+Sometimes children look like they’re trying to ‘push’ out the sound, but they can’t.

-Stuttering in children most commonly starts at 2-4 years.
+Stuttering in children mostly starts at 2-4 years.
 This is when children are starting to combine words and make longer sentences.

-Some children don’t start stuttering until later in childhood.
+Sometimes stuttering doesn’t start until later in childhood.

 Stuttering can start suddenly.
 For example, a child might wake up one day with a stutter.
-It can also develop gradually over time.
+Stuttering can also develop or become more noticeable gradually over time.

-Stuttering: how much and how often children do it
+Stuttering: how much and how often it happens

 How much and how often children stutter varies a lot.
 Some children stutter only occasionally throughout the day.
 Other children might stutter on almost every word they say.